-- Bilingual faculty members from a number of disciplines and students studying Spanish have developed student support programs with high-need area high school students and their families to provide both special instruction in English and a social support network to encourage students and families in regard to seeing college as an attainable personal goal. - On-going recruitment efforts through the Multicultural Student Services office and in collaboration with the Office of Admissions include: - Distribution of newly created Multicultural Student Services & Programs information brochure; - Coordination and on-going communication with High School Staff who work with students of color, such as Migrant Education Assistants, Cultural Club Advisors, Indian Education Specialists, and Integration Specialists: - OUS High School Visitation Program; - Community college visitations; - Networking with community-based organizations that serve students and communities of color, such as the NAACP, the Oregon Indian Coalition on Higher Education, Hispanics in Unity, Oregon Council for Hispanic Advancement (OCHA) and the Urban League of Portland; - Involvement with the Monmouth/Independence Hispanic community; - Sponsor and organize year-long cultural events, open to surrounding communities, such as Annual Pow-Wow and Cinco de Mayo Celebration; - Coordinate high school & college student conferences: African American Youth Conference, Women of Color Conference, Cesar Chavez Leadership Conference, Oregon Migrant Student Leadership Institute; - Bilingual (Spanish/English) presentations on the college process, admission requirements, and financial aid opportunities throughout the state; - Coordinate "Making College Happen," Oregon Regional Conferences for Students of Color sponsored by the Oregon University System; - Members of WOU's Multicultural Student Union visit local middle schools and high schools to conduct student information sessions; and - The director and advisor attend college fairs, leadership conferences, and programs geared towards students of color, such as Urban League Career Awareness Day, OCHA Latino Student College Fair, Native American Leadership Conference, Asian Leadership Conference, and Cesar E. Chavez Leadership Conference. - WOU has instituted a number of initiatives to provide increased access to students of diverse ethnicity with special sensitivity to providing support for the growing numbers of college bound Hispanic students. - Diversity Achievement Scholarships: Consideration for this scholarship opportunity is given to any new freshman and transfer student from Oregon whose cultural background, life or work experience, or academic preparation and achievement is likely to enhance the diversity of campus life in and outside of the classroom. - Upward Bound: WOU is co-partnering with selected Marion and Polk County high schools through its Upward Bound Program to increase high school to college participation rates.
-This four-year renewable, federally funded grant gives the university access to sixty-five high school students per year.
-The program strengthens both academic and personal skills necessary for success in college.
-Upward Bound operates ten months a year on-site in the high schools and for eight weeks each summer on-campus where students live in the university's residence halls and receive classroom instruction that includes regular university faculty.
-The three-year average of graduating
+- Bilingual faculty members from a number of disciplines and students studying Spanish have developed student support programs with high-need area high school students and their families to provide both special instruction in English and a social support network to encourage students and families in regard to seeing college as an attainable personal goal. - On-going recruitment efforts through the Multicultural Student Services office and in collaboration with the Office of Admissions include: - Distribution of newly created Multicultural Student Services & Programs information brochure; - Coordination and on-going communication with High School Staff who work with students of color, such as Migrant Education Assistants, Cultural Club Advisors, Indian Education Specialists, and Integration Specialists; - OUS High School Visitation Program; - Community college visitations: - Networking with community-based organizations that serve students and communities of color, such as the NAACP, the Oregon Indian Coalition on Higher Education, Hispanics in Unity, Oregon Council for Hispanic Advancement (OCHA) and the Urban League of Portland; - Involvement with the Monmouth/Independence Hispanic community; - Sponsor and organize year-long cultural events, open to surrounding communities, such as Annual Pow-Wow and Cinco de Mayo Celebration; - Coordinate high school & college student conferences: African American Youth Conference, Women of Color Conference, Cesar Chavez Leadership Conference, Oregon Migrant Student Leadership Institute: - Bilingual (Spanish/English) presentations on the college process, admission requirements, and financial aid opportunities throughout the state; - Coordinate "Making College Happen," Oregon Regional Conferences for Students of Color sponsored by the Oregon University System; - Members of WOU's Multicultural Student Union visit local middle schools and high schools to conduct student information sessions; and - The director and advisor attend college fairs, leadership conferences, and programs geared towards students of color, such as Urban League Career Awareness Day, OCHA Latino Student College Fair, Native American Leadership Conference, Asian Leadership Conference, and Cesar E. Chavez Leadership Conference. - The Office of Service Learning & Career Development provides a comprehensive approach to career preparation, professional development, and service to the community through relevant and experiential education opportunities.
+We aspire to develop aware, engaged, and thoughtful citizens who contribute to the greater community in action, change, and learning. - The office is a primary source of service learning, career development, and student employment information and services for Western Oregon University students and faculty, on & off-campus community partners, alumni and job, internship and graduate school recruiters.